Key takeaways

 Examples of differing time zone challenges include:

-Solution: HR and management must establish clear guidelines for scheduling, implement flexible work arrangements when possible, and use technology to facilitate collaboration across time zones.
+Solution: International HR and management must establish clear guidelines for scheduling, implement flexible work arrangements when possible, and use technology to support remote HR and collaboration across time zones.

 5. Ensuring Fair and Compliant Global Compensation

-Managing global payroll and compensation standards is one the largest global HR management expansion challenges that today’s companies face, in part due to the intricacies of currency exchange rates, tax regulations, and differing cost-of-living standards.
+Managing global payroll and compensation standards is one of the largest international HR management expansion challenges that today’s companies face, in part due to the intricacies of currency exchange rates, tax regulations, and differing cost-of-living standards.

 Examples of compensation complexity include: